iotmodels/MQTTnet.Extensions.MultiCloud/README.md

 This repo focuses on the first part: how to implement things/devices that can work with any cloud vendor supporting a MQTT service.

-1. Connect the devices to the endpoint in a secure way, this can be done by using TLS with Basic-Auth-Credentials or X509 client certificates.
+1. Connect the devices to the endpoint in a secure way, this can be done by using Basic-Auth-Credentials, Shared Access Keys or X509 client certificates.

 2. Describe the _interaction patterns_ (basically Pub/Sub) in a way that can be implemented for different cloud vendors, these interaction patterns consist of:
    - Telemetry.
 Ephimeral data sent by device sensors, eg. the device temperature, aka _d2c messages_
    - Commands.
 To invoke specific actions in the device from the solution, acka _c2d messages_
    - Properties.
 To manage the device state, reported by the _device_ and optionally being managed from the _solution_. eg How often the telemetry must be sent. _d2c+c2d messages_

-3. Enable solutions to reflect those _interaction patterns_ to create UI experiences, IoT Central, IoTExplorer or PnP-MQTT are examples of PnP enabled solutions.
+3. Enable solutions to reflect those _interaction patterns_ to create UI experiences, IoT Central, IoTExplorer or [Pnp-Mqtt](https://iotmodels.github.io/pnp-mqtt/) are examples of PnP enabled solutions.

 Read the [IoT Plug and Play convention](https://docs.microsoft.com/azure/iot-develop/overview-iot-plug-and-play) for more details.

 ### Adapt the Telemetry/Property/Command pattern to different brokers

-Each cloud vendor offers different features to implement these patterns, see the [feature matrix](docs/feat-matrix.md).

 ## ConnectionSettings

-To simplify the connection, there is a `ConnectionSettings` class that can be configured with a connection string based on Key/Value pairs.
+To simplify the connection by providing a single entry point, there is a `ConnectionSettings` class that can be configured with a connection string based on Key/Value pairs.

 ```cs
 // connect to iot hub with Sas Key